-Whether you’ve chosen to produce the media on your smartphone, animation or high end production there are resources that can support you.
+Whether you’ve chosen to produce the media on your smartphone, animation or high-end production there are resources that can support you.
 As well as Near-Life™ Academy, there are various materials online to make sure you produce the best content, according to your choice of production.
 For example, if you choose to use animation there are tools available such as Vyond that allows you to easily create animated videos for any industry.

 Near-Life™ Academy has been set up to support your journey as a Near-Life™ Creator.
 You’ll find videos and resources to help you to create your first project, all the way through to publishing and sharing your scenario.

 Once you’ve produced all of your media, it may require some editing – don’t forget to save the correct version.
 You can then upload them to the game map you have already built on Near-Life™ CREATOR.
 Then, you simply drag and drop the media into the correct ‘node’.
 You won’t be able to publish your scenario until all of the nodes have a media file.